 Figure 1.
 Microglial cells contact eGFP-expressing RG cells in the VZ of the embryonic day (E) 20 rat.
 (A1-A4) The ventricular contacting process of an RG cell (green) in the VZ is intimately surrounded by an Iba1+ microglial cell (red), forming a groove through which the RG cell processes course.
 White line highlights trajectory of RG cell process through the microglial cell.
 (B) An eGFP-expressing RG cell (green) contacted multiple microglia (red) in the VZ (white arrowheads).
 (C) Microglial cells contact mitotic precursor cells in control rat cerebral cortex.
 An Iba1+ microglial cell (red) extended a process toward the ventricular surface that bifurcated and terminated on 2 4a4+ M-phase dividing precursor cells (green, white arrowheads).
 (D) An Iba1+ microglia (red, white arrow) extended a process containing apparent lysosomes toward the ventricle that contacted 4a4+ cells (white arrowhead).
-The same microglia (red) in the VZ extended process toward the ventricle that intercalate between dividing precursor cells (green).
-Iba1+ microglia (red) in the VZ extended processes toward the ventricle that intercalate between dividing RG cells.
+The same microglia extended a second process in the opposite direction that contacted a precursor cell dividing away from the ventricle (yellow arrowhead).
+(E-G) Iba1+ microglia (red) in the VZ extended processes toward the ventricle that intercalate between dividing precursor cells (green).
+Iba1+ microglia (red) in the SVZ made direct contact with and enveloped the varicosities (white arrowheads) on pial fibers of M-phase dividing RG cells.
 LV, lateral ventricle.
-Scale bars = 10 μm.
+Scale bars = 10 $\mu m.\,$